10 Years (band): Violent Allies (2019–present)

 In May 2020, the band released a new single, "The Shift".
 On July 10, they released another song, "The Unknown", and announced their newest album, Violent Allies, which was released on September 18.

 On February 10, 2022, the band announced a new digital-only album: Deconstructed.
 The album includes 19 alternate takes on the band's biggest hits, including the lead singles "Wasteland" and "The Unknown".
 It was released on March 4, 2022.

 On September 9, 2025, the band released a cover of Florence + The Machine's song, “No Light, No Light”.

 Musical style

 The band's genre has mainly been termed by journalists as alternative metal; however, they have also been categorized under progressive metal, post-grunge, and nu metal.
+AllMusic characterized their sound as "offering a Southern take on the moody atmosphere, seismic heft, and brash dynamics of modern rock."